-Fast-track yourself into the Festival venues by pre-booking your tickets.
+Fast track yourself into the Four Winds 2020 Easter Festival events by pre-booking your Festival tickets.

-- During the week of the Festival from Town Office (in the Community Centre next to the Tourist Information Centre)
+- During the week of the Festival from the Four Winds Town Office (in the Community Centre next to the Tourist Information Centre)

 - At the Friday evening Community Concert – from the Four Winds stand at the event

-- On the door of the Festival site itself.
+- At the Box Office entrance of the Festival site itself.

-Don’t forget if you are driving to the site you can guarantee yourself a spot by pre-booing your car parking space on-line.
+Don’t forget if you are driving to the site you can guarantee yourself a spot by pre-booking your car parking space on-line.
 Parking is $10 per day for the Sound Shell Saturday and Sound Shell Sunday Gala events.

-Four Winds is really proud to support local traders at the Festival and we’d love you to support them too by treating yourself to their beautiful food and drink:
+Four Winds is proud to support local producers and traders at the Festival and we’d love you to support them too by treating yourself to their beautiful food and drink.

 There is free entry to the Festival site for anyone aged sixteen and under as long as they are with a paying adult.